Fourth of July

 *Packets will be available race morning, but you are STRONGLY encouraged to pick it up the day before.
 There can be long lines and it can take a bit of time parking and getting ready for the race.

-The course, as the name implies, is about the flattest and fastest half and full marathon on the West Coast.
+The courses: Just about the flattest and fastest half and full marathon on the West Coast.
 But in addition to the fast times expected from completing this event, the splendor of Sauvie Island awaits all runners and walkers that visit.
 Thousands of songbirds, majestic bald eagles, scenic waterways, and picturesque working farmland are just a few of the sights that await you.
 Both the half and full are certified road courses.
 The 10K and 5K are professionally measured and also very flat road courses.

 After you finish, all participants are treated to refreshing and scrumptious island-fresh strawberry shortcake, hot dogs, veggie dogs, and other snacks and fruit!
 Our gracious hosts, the Pumpkin Patch market, also have a petting zoo for the kiddos, tractor rides, espresso stand, gift shop, and an awesome farmers market so you can shop for items to take home that afternoon.
 For more information on Sauvie Island, check out their informative website.
 In addition to the many physical benefits of running & walking, we feel that one should always pursue the benefits of academic and research-based stimulation!
 Click here to expand your geographical horizons! www.sauvieisland.org